Trushell History, Family Crest & Coats of Arms

-Norman Conquest in 1066.
-Trushell is a name for a packer.
-The name was originally derived from the Old French word trousser, meaning to package.
 Two villages are named Trussell in England: Marston Trussell, a village and civil parish in the Daventry district in Northamptonshire; and Acton Trussell a village in Staffordshire.
 Richard Trussell was lord of the manor Marston Trussell Hall in 1233, but the Trussells of Marston died out in the 14th century and the Hall later became the family seat of a Bennett family.

 Early Origins of the Trushell family

 "The most distinguished personage of the name was the famous [Sir] William Trussell, who was in such estimation with the [House of] Commons in convention assembled, as to be chosen their organ [representative] to pronounce the deposition of the unfortunate Edward II."

 Early History of the Trushell family

-Another 283 words (20 lines of text) covering the years 1195, 1221, 1265 and 1342 are included under the topic Early Trushell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Trushell research.
+Another 142 words (10 lines of text) covering the years 1195, 1221, 1265, 1342, 1330, 1318, 1319, 1322, 1322, 1326, 1620 and 1642 are included under the topic Early Trushell History in all our PDF Extended History products and printed products wherever possible.

 Trushell Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Trussel, Trussell, Trussele, Trusselle and others.

 Early Notables of the Trushell family (pre 1700)

-Another 18 words (1 lines of text) are included under the topic Early Trushell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) are included under the topic Early Trushell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Trushell family

 Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
 Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
 The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
 Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Trushell or a variant listed above: John Trussell who settled in Virginia in 1622; Ann Trussell who landed in America in 1761; and Franklin Trussell landed in Philadelphia, Pennsylvania in 1867..